sdcondon/SCClassicalPlanning/src/SCClassicalPlanning.Documentation/wwwroot/md/getting-started.md

 OperablePredicate Equal(Term x, Term y) => new Predicate(EqualityIdentifier.Instance, x, y);

 // First, let's declare the initial state of our problem.
 States are essentially just sets of predicates
 // that can be modified by applying Actions.
-For problems with large states, a state type that is backed
+For problems with large states, a state implementation that
-// by a separate store might be required.
-The library includes HashSetState, for problems that are small
+// is backed by a separate store might be required.
+The library includes HashSetState, for problems that
-// enough that we can just keep everything in memory.
+// are small enough that we can just keep everything in memory.
 Constant table = new(nameof(table));
 Constant blockA = new(nameof(blockA));
 Constant blockB = new(nameof(blockB));